Crassula perforata (String of Buttons Plant) Care Indoors, Common Problems & Solutions

 Fertilizer

-Feed String of Buttons Plant with a balanced, liquid fertilizer every 4 weeks during the growing period to encourage a lush growth.
-Do not feed in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed your String of Buttons Plant with a balanced, liquid fertilizer every 4 weeks in spring and summer to encourage a lush growth.

 Repotting

-Repot Crassula String of Buttons at the beginning of the growing season only when it becomes pot-bound or when the potting medium is completely broken down.
-Use a pot one size larger than the current one.
+Repot Crassula perforata at the beginning of the growing season (spring to early summer), only when pot-bound or when the potting medium is completely broken down.

 Use a clay pot rather than a plastic or ceramic one as a clay pot is more porous which allows the soil to dry out much faster, therefore, preventing it from staying wet for long periods of time.
 Take a look at these terracotta pots with saucer on Amazon.